-IVR stands for Interactive Voice Recognition, or .
+IVR stands for Interactive Voice Recognition, or phone virtual.
 It's a telephone system feature that allows a caller to dictate their speech and be heard by the system.
 IVR systems are used in call centres, medical clinics, airline reservation services, banks and financial institutions, insurance companies, mobile apps and e-commerce sites.

 Their popularity has skyrocketed in recent years because they have proved to be both time-saving technology for businesses and convenient for customers with low literacy levels or poor computer skills.
 The more you collect information about the ivr system, the more it will help you better understand.
 So try to stay focused to learn more about this system and have lovely outcomes.

 IVR systems are built using an automated menu of options.
 When a caller calls an IVR-based phone number, the automated phone system recognizes their verbal entry and decides where to send them next in the menu.
 For example, when a customer calls for flight status information and enters their flight number into the system, the system will recognize this entry and connect them to the proper department.

 Since IVRs aren't human beings, they can be programmed with fewer errors than those who have to operate them.
 As a result, it allows for more efficient call handling time.
 IVR systems also use voice analysis to enhance customer service, allowing callers to be more easily directed to the proper department.
 For example, when a customer calls their bank requesting information about their checking account, the bank automatically directs that caller to the account information voicemail.

 Uses of IVR System

 - IVRs are sometimes built into telephones.
 So, for example, when a person gets a call from a friend and pushes the Star or Pound buttons to notify that their friend has called, in this case, IVR systems "listen" to the caller's speech and then process it appropriately or send it on to another system.